bcrist/Zig-LC4k/readme.md

 ;;;; Operations ;;;;
 ; Listed in order of increasing binding power.

 A | B ; Bitwise OR.
-A and B must have the same bit width.
+A and B must have the same bit width or one of them must have width of 1 bit.
 A + B ; Bitwise OR (alternate style)
 A ^ B ; Bitwise XOR.
-A and B must have the same bit width.
+A and B must have the same bit width or one of them must have width of 1 bit.
       ; When mixed, OR and XOR operations are performed from left to right.

 A & B ; Bitwise AND.
-A and B must have the same bit width.
+A and B must have the same bit width or one of them must have width of 1 bit.
 A * B ; Bitwise AND (alternate style)

 A == B ; Syntactic sugar for &~(A^B).
 A and B must have same width; the result will always be 1 bit.